CaNS-World/CaNS/README.md

  * Neumann-Dirichlet
  * Periodic

 In the third domain direction, the code is more flexible as it uses Gauss elimination.
-There the grid can also be non-uniform (e.g. fine at the boundary and coarser in the center or vice-versa).
+There the grid can also be non-uniform (e.g. fine at the boundary and coarser in the center).

 **Update**